 Everything You Need to Know About Newt Surveys in 2023

-No matter what kind of newt survey you need, we do everything we can to find out if you actually need one before we provide you with a quote.
-This is done by talking to you about your site and gathering enough information to determine if a survey should be necessary.
+No matter what kind of newt survey you need – whether it’s a great crested newt survey or an initial assessment for a different variant of this species – we do everything we can to find out if you actually need one before providing you with a quote.
+Our team carry out this process by talking to you about your development site and gathering information to determine if the necessary protected species survey may be required.

 Why Have I Been Asked For a Newt Survey?

 A newt survey may not have been part of the early planning stage of your project, and as such, you may have lots of questions about what they are and why they are needed.
 In an effort to avoid encountering any nasty unexpected surprises in your project, we pledge to keep you informed on important factors as we provide traditional survey methods on proposed works where newts are present.

 There are three species of newt in the UK, including the great crested newt (triturus cristatus), the palmate newt (lissotriton helveticus) and the smooth newt (lissotriton vulgaris).
 Although all native newt species are given a level of protection, a devastating decline in abundance and range spanning across the last century has meant that great crested newts have been given particular attention.

 More specifically, great crested newts are protected under the Conservation of Habitats and Species Regulations 2017 and the Wildlife and Countryside Act 1981, along with a list of other fully protected species.
 Applicable to newts, their eggs and their habitats, the regulations enforce that it is against the law to deliberately kill, injure, capture or disturb great crested newts.

 Any activities that could breach these laws are applicable, with a development proposal posing particular harm as it may be the location of a breeding site or resting place.
 During any building and development work, it is important to refer to ecological consultants, as newts may be present and only their insights and expertise will guarantee that the project will go smoothly and no UK laws will be broken.